Proportion, Silhouette and Style...

 PINCH AND RELEASE any extra pattern tissue which doesn't match the line of your body's silhouette on the form.
 Roughly “sculpt” the tissue with pins to match your vertical and horizontal measurements.
 CUT the pattern in muslin, and baste.
 To me, style is simplicity, and proportion and feeling fabulous in effortless clothes.

-Seriously, you know what colors are best for you.
+We know that YOU know what colors are best for you.
 It's instinctive; you will feel it.
 Try the colors in your closet against basics, like navy, black, charcoal, chocolate, khaki, or even “bordeaux”; (olive skin only!).
 When you put the colors up against your skin, you can feel the energy.
-It sounds crazy, but you might want to try it.
-How do feel in that red blouse?
-I have a khaki trench that I love…literally love.
-But every time I wear this coat, I feel like an old lady and swear never again to wear it.
-Now, I always remember to grab a scarf or shirt to add color that I feel good in.
+It sounds crazy, but try it.
+How do you feel in that red blouse?
+I have a khaki trench that I love…literally love...but every time I wear this coat, I feel like a woman past "a certain age" and swear never again to wear it.
+Now, I always remember to grab a scarf or shirt to add color that I feel like myself in.

 Once you’re aware of the color energy, you’ll save many style mistakes.